Following

 planned to propose any needed revisions to the ozone standards

 by December 2009 and issue a final decision by August 2010.
-On
+However,

 to strengthen the national ambient air quality standards for